kitounliu/cosmos-cash-agent/README.md

 - A cryptographic wallet that can be used for secure storage of cryptographic secrets and other information (the secure storage tech, not a UI) used to build blockchain clients.
 - An encrypted messaging system for allowing off-ledger interaction between those clients using multiple transport protocols.
 - An implementation of ZKP-capable W3C verifiable credentials using the ZKP primitives found in Ursa.
-- An implementation of the Decentralized Key Management System (DKMS) specification currently being incubated in under the name Elesto by AllinBits.
+- An implementation of the Decentralized Key Management System (DKMS) specification currently being incubated in under the name Cosmos Cash by AllinBits.
 - A mechanism to build higher-level protocols and API-like use cases based on the secure messaging functionality.

 #### Protocols

-The following protocols are needed in the Elesto project.
+The following protocols are needed in the Cosmos Cash project.

 #### 1. DIDExchange Protocol